Castellum is a subject database system developed at the Max Planck Society. Its main goals are:

 Castellum itself is not meant to store any scientific data.
 It only stores information about which studies a subject has participated in as well as the corresponding pseudonyms.

-There are only two notable exceptions to this rule: Study participations and search attributes both contain traces of research data, but are required for the recruitment process.
+There are only two notable exceptions to this rule: Study participations and recruitment attributes both contain traces of research data, but are required for the recruitment process.

 We often found it difficult to decide on levels of integration.
 Therefore, we want to provide some guidelines for future developers that should be considered before adding a new feature to Castellum: